 PHOENIX – Derrick Rose injuries have never been known for their good timing.

-This latest setback for Rose, however, might just be a blessing in disguise.
+This left ankle sprain, however, well, it might be a blessing in disguise.

 That’s why the coach was glad to see the two long balls he hit against the Pacers.